 I was not there myself, but the Minister told the Tory party conference that she viewed carbon capture and storage as a vital technology for the future, and I welcome its revival on the Government’s policy platform.
 They are certainly seeing sense.
 CCS is also vital for Teesside and for the jobs that the Minister talked about.
 Will she back the Teesside Collective project with real resources and, as she develops new initiatives, engage with the all-party parliamentary group on carbon capture and storage, which I chair?

 The hon.
-Member for Stockton North (Alex Cunningham) is always welcome at the Conservative party conference.
+Gentleman is always welcome at the Conservative party conference.
 Like my hon.
-Friend the Member for Middlesbrough South and East Cleveland (Mr Clarke), the hon.
-Member for Stockton North does a great job of affirming the commitment and energy that is demonstrated by the Teesside Collective.
+Friend the Member for Middlesbrough South and East Cleveland (Mr Clarke), he does a great job of affirming the commitment and energy that is demonstrated by the Teesside Collective.
 As we say in the strategy, Teesside is one of several areas with rapidly advancing projects, and with our renewed commitment and desire to be world leaders in this area and in new investment I would like to see such ambitions taken forward.

 Does the Minister, like me, welcome new investment in exploration for gas—a lower carbon option than coal—in the North sea and onshore, helping the UK achieve its carbon targets?